Transportation Demand Management (TDM)

 Congestion Pricing Policies

 The Value Pricing Pilot (VPP) program, initially authorized in the Intermodal Surface Transportation Efficiency Act (ISTEA) as the Congestion Pricing Pilot Program, was renewed with the passage of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
 This program encourages implementation and evaluation of value pricing pilot projects to manage congestion on highways through tolling and other pricing mechanisms.
-This is the only program that provides funding to support studies and implementation aspects of a tolling or pricing project.
+The Moving Ahead for Progress in the 21st Century (MAP-21) Act did not authorize additional funds after FY2012 for the discretionary grant component of the Value Pricing Pilot Program (VPPP).
+However, FHWA's may still enter into cooperative agreements for implementation of projects that require tolling authority under this program.

 - Congestion Pricing: A Primer: Overview (), Federal Highway Administration, 10/2008 - Introduces various aspects of congestion pricing to decision-makers and transportation professionals and presents underlying rationale